RickBarretto/unitt/readme.md

 ### *Compatibility*

-Unitt supports both: XUnit and RSpec-like syntax.
+Unitt supports both: XUnit and RSpec-like syntax:

-The 1st version was heavily influenced by XUnit.
+* The 1st version was heavily influenced by XUnit.
-The 2nd one introduced a RSpec-inspired syntax alternatively, which is now the recommended one.
+* The 2nd one introduced a RSpec-inspired syntax alternatively, which is now the recommended one.

 ### *Rpec-ish API*